Last Updated on October 12, 2023

 Each Valentine’s Day, you can grab the same notebook and repeat the process, all while looking back over your past notes.

-Justin and I have had this tradition since our one-month anniversary and it’s my favorite tradition that we have!
+Justin and I have had this tradition since our one-month anniversary and it’s my all-time favorite way to have an eco friendly Valentines.
+I look forward to the tradition every year!

 for the traditional candlelit dinner: